-This is a term that refers to heavy rainfall.
+Raining cats and dogs is a common phrase that refers to heavy rainfall.

-Example: Elliot was excited for the day because he had plans to go play soccer with his friends at the park.
-While he was in his closet grabbing the ball, the smile he had on his face quickly turned upside down as he heard the sound of thunder.
-He rushed to the window and saw that it was raining cats and dogs outside.
-“This is no weather to be playing ball in,” Elliot said, shaking his head in disappointment.
+Example: Elliot was excited to go play soccer with his friends.
+However, his excitement quickly came to an end when he looked out the window and noticed it was raining cats and dogs outside.
+“This is no weather to be playing ball in,” Elliot said while shaking his head in disappointment.

 The Origin Of ‘Raining Cats And Dogs’